Revised – 9.7.2024

 We live in a time in which false information (“alt facts”), disinformation, and information and ideas shaped by the author’s undisclosed capture by corporations, governments, and religions is almost the norm.
 It is important for you to know a bit about my entanglements and possible conflicts of interest.

-Generally, if you follow the money you can understand the sources of possible conflicts of interest.
+Generally, if you follow the money, you can understand the major sources of possible conflicts of interest.

-My three largest sources of income are management consulting, Social Security and occasional dips into retirement funds..
+My three largest sources of income are Social Security, retirement funds, and management consulting.
 My management consulting is limited to one client.
-For one of these, UTMHealthcare, LLC, I am currently serving as Chief Operating Officer.
-UTMHealthcare provides software and services to the healthcare sector, predominantly remote patient monitoring.
-I own no individual stocks and all retirement investments are held in broad market index funds.
+I am currently serving in a consulting role on the management team of NuLink Health, LLC.
+NLH provides software and services to the healthcare sector, predominantly remote patient monitoring.
+I own no individual stocks, and all retirement investments are held in broad-market index funds.

-My major local community engagement is with the Hudson Area Library.
+My major local community engagement has been with the Hudson Area Library.
 I have been on the Board of Trustees for twelve years, interrupted by a required one year hiatus.
 I was the President of the Board for seven years and now find myself once again President.
 My term on the board ended in March 2023.
-I now do volunteer work for the library.
-This includes leading a nonfiction book group since 2018.

 I also participate occasionally in other local discussions and activities about economic development and community programs in Hudson and Columbia County.